How to make a standing gnome

 Add a pom-pom or jingle bell, to the top of the hat.

-Stuff hat and insert wire
+Stuff the hat and insert the wire

 Add enough poly-fil fibre fill to the hat to make it stand up, but don’t overstuff it.